-Ski or snowshoe by candlelight
+Ski, snowshoe or hike by candlelight

 On a cold winter's night, follow the twinkling lights.